Mikkomario/Utopia-Scala/Flow/README.md

   - Specifies a number of utility methods for StdIn

 ### You should get familiar with these classes
-- **Value** - When you need to use attributes, but you can't define their exact typing below Any
+- **Value** - When you need to use attributes, but you can't define their exact typing
-- immutable.**Model** - When you need to group a number of values together to form an object
+- **Model** - When you need to group a number of values together to form an object
 - **ThreadPool** - When you need an implicit ExecutionContext (I.e. when you need to do anything asynchronous)
 - **XmlElement**, **XmlReader** & **XmlWriter** - When you need to deal with XML
 - **Loop**, **Wait** and **Delay** - When you need to loop a function or a background process